microsoft/GSL/docs/headers.md

 This header exports a family of `*zstring` types.

 A `gsl::XXzstring<T>` is a typedef to `T`.
-It adds no checks or whatsoever, it is just for having a syntax to describe that a pointer is a pointer to a zero terminated C style string.
+It adds no checks or whatsoever, it is just for having a syntax to describe that a pointer points to a zero terminated C style string.
 This helps static code analysis, and it helps human readers.

 `zstring` is a zero terminated `char` string.
 `czstring` is a const zero terminated `char` string.